yiisoft/validator/docs/guide/creating-custom-rules.md

 #### Using built-in rules if possible

-Before creating a custom rule, please check thoroughly - maybe it can be replaced with built-in rules, so it's unnecessary at all?
+Before creating a custom rule, please check if it can be replaced with a built-in rule or set of rules.
+If so, it's unnecessary to create a custom rule.

 ##### Replacing with `Composite`